 Areas to Lubricate During Assembly

-2. Grease the inside of the seat tube before installing seatpost.
+2. Grease the inside of the seat tube before installing the seatpost.

 4. Grease select headset components & both bearings.